-This weekend trip cost example will help you see what a 3-day getaway might really cost before you book.
+This weekend trip cost example shows you what a 3-day getaway might really cost — before all the little surprises add up.

 Step 1: Set a simple trip scenario